-This activity could follow on well from our online lesson about marine plastics (insert link here).
-The animals named in the marine plastics quiz could be used in the initial food web activity.
-The experiments on straws could be done at home, though it will depend on if students have plastic straw alternatives at home.
+This activity could follow on well from our online lesson about marine plastics (https://zone.recycledevon.org/marine-plastics) The animals named in the marine plastics quiz could be used in the initial food web activity.
+The experiments on straws could be done at home, though it will depend if students have plastic straw alternatives at home.

 Extra Resources: